Sly-Ry/Just-Tech-News/README.md

 Clicking on one of the comment-count links should route you to the single-post page, thanks to the templated <a> elements that we set up earlier (e.g., <a href="/post/{{post.id}}">).

-A [partial] is a templating technique that isn't unique to Handlebars.js.
-Just like templates help minimize the repeated code across pages, partials help minimize the repeated code across templates.
-With partials, we can extract smaller components from a template to reuse in other templates.
+A [partial] is a templating technique that helps minimize the repeated code across templates by extracting smaller components from a template to reuse in other templates.